rajeevRuhaan/rajeevRuhaan/README.md

 -->

-- 🔭 I’m currently a student of Helsinki Business College joined FullStack web-developer program in January, 2021.
-The program duration is of 18 months.
+- 🔭 I’m currently on job hunting.
+I have completed my vocational degree in Information and Communication Technology from Helsinki Business College in June 2022.
-- 🌱 I’m currently learning  HTML, CSS, JS, React, and PHP .
+- 🌱 I’m currently self learning and developing skills in React.
-- 🌱 I am also good working with JAVA, Node, Express, MongoDB, MySQL, Drupal, Docker.
+- 🌱 I am also good working with Node, Express, MongoDB, MySQL, and Docker.

 - 💬 I like traveling and cycling.
 I love soft music.